8696-Trobotix/8696-Trobotix.github.io/seasons/UltimateGoal.md

 COVID year.
 We have limited information on this year and prior years.
-League Tournament: 2nd Place Innovate (did not advance)
+League Tournament: 2nd Place Innovate Award (did not advance)

 ___